-9.3.3 'DECr': Decrement Rate Function
+8.3.3 'DEcr': Decrement Rate Function

 The decrement function subtracts the specified rate from the current pumping rate.
-For a full description, see section 9.3.2, 'InCr': Increment Rate Function
+For a full description, see section 8.3.2, "Increment Rate Function".

-9.3.4 'StoP': Stop Pumping Operation and End the Program
+8.3.4 'StoP': Stop Pumping Operation and End the Program

-Stops the pumping operation and stops the Pumping Program.
-The Pumping Program will begin at Phase 1 when started again.
+Program will begin at Phase 1 when started again.
 An implicit 'Stop' function is executed when the Program exceeds the maximum Phase number during operation.